-Monitor from any duty to report or make disclosure imposed by applicable Environmental Legislation.
-The Monitor shall not, as a result of this Order or anything done in pursuance of the Monitor's duties and powers under this Order, be deemed to be in Possession of any of the Property within the meaning of any Environmental Legislation, unless it is actually in possession.
+Monitor's duties and powers under this Order, be deemed to be in Possession of any of the Property within the meaning of any Environmental Legislation, unless it is actually in possession.

-- 34. THIS COURT ORDERS that the Monitor shall provide any creditor of the Applicants and the Court-Appointed Mediator with information provided by the Applicants in response to reasonable requests for information made in writing by such person addressed to the Monitor.
+34. THIS COURT ORDERS that the Monitor shall provide any creditor of the Applicants and the Interim Tobacco Claimant Coordinator with information provided by the Applicants in response to reasonable requests for information made in writing by such person addressed to the Monitor.
 The Monitor shall not have any responsibility or liability with respect to the information disseminated by it pursuant to this paragraph.
-In the case of information that the Monitor has been advised by the Applicants is confidential, the Monitor shall not provide such information to creditors unless otherwise directed by this Court or on such terms as the Monitor and the Applicants may agree. - 35.
-THIS COURT ORDERS that, in addition to the rights and protections afforded the Monitor under the CCAA or as an officer of this Court, the Monitor shall incur no liability or obligation as a result of its appointment or the carrying out of the provisions of this Order, save and except for any gross negligence or wilful misconduct on its part.
-Nothing in this Order shall derogate from the protections afforded the Monitor by the CCAA or any applicable legislation. - 36.
-THIS COURT ORDERS that the Monitor, counsel to the Monitor and counsel to the Applicants shall be paid their reasonable fees and disbursements, in each case at their standard rates and charges, by the Applicants as part of the costs of these proceedings.
-The Applicants are hereby authorized and directed to pay the accounts of the Monitor, counsel to the Monitor and counsel to the Applicants on a bi-weekly basis and, in addition, the Applicants are hereby authorized, nunc pro tunc, to pay to the Monitor, counsel to the Monitor and counsel to the Applicants retainers to be held by them as security for payment of their respective fees and disbursements outstanding from time to time. - 37.
-THIS COURT ORDERS that the Monitor and its legal counsel shall pass their accounts from time to time, and for this purpose the accounts of the Monitor and its legal counsel are hereby referred to a judge of the Commercial List of the Ontario Superior Court of Justice.
+In the case of information that the Monitor has been advised by the Applicants is confidential, the Monitor shall not provide such information to creditors unless otherwise directed by this Court or on such terms as the Monitor

-38. THIS COURT ORDERS that the Monitor, counsel to the Monitor and counsel to the Applicants shall be entitled to the benefit of and are hereby granted a charge (the "Administration Charge") on the Property, which charge shall not exceed an aggregate amount of \$5 million, as security for their professional fees and disbursements incurred at the standard rates and charges of the Monitor and such counsel, both before and after the making of this Order in respect of these proceedings.
+- 35. THIS COURT ORDERS that, in addition to the rights and protections afforded the Monitor under the CCAA or as an officer of this Court, the Monitor shall incur no liability or obligation as a result of its appointment or the carrying out of the provisions of this Order, save and except for any gross negligence or wilful misconduct on its part.
+Nothing in this Order shall derogate from the protections afforded the Monitor by the CCAA or any applicable legislation. - THIS COURT ORDERS that the Monitor, counsel to the Monitor and counsel to the Applicants shall be paid their reasonable fees and disbursements, in each case at their standard rates and charges, by the Applicants as part of the costs of these proceedings.
+The Applicants are hereby authorized and directed to pay the accounts of the Monitor, counsel to the Monitor and counsel to the Applicants on a bi-weekly basis and, in addition, the Applicants are hereby authorized, nunc pro tune, to pay to the Monitor, counsel to the Monitor and counsel to the Applicants retainers to be held by them as security for payment of their respective fees and disbursements outstanding from time to time. - 37.
+THIS COURT ORDERS that the Monitor and its legal counsel shall pass their accounts from time to time, and for this purpose the accounts of the Monitor and its legal counsel are hereby referred to a judge of the Commercial List of the Ontario Superior Court of Justice. - THIS COURT ORDERS that the Monitor, counsel to the Monitor and counsel to the Applicants shall be entitled to the benefit of and are hereby granted a charge (the "Administration Charge") on the Property, which charge shall not exceed an aggregate amount of \$5 million, as security for their professional fees and disbursements incurred at the standard rates and charges of the Monitor and such counsel, both before and after the making of this Order in respect of these proceedings.
 The Administration Charge shall have the priority set out in paragraphs 45 and 47 hereof.